SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 They are famous for being able to express patterns in a declarative way and for enabling path traversals of nodes and edges deeply inside any graph {!citation|ref=Thak17a!}.
 To simplify and make the pattern more declarative, some features are often implemented in graph pattern matching language, for example:

--   ''Non-linear patterns'' allow developers to relate to found information many times in the same pattern, ensuring that a piece of data is actually in several places {!citation|ref=Egi22a!} (''e.g.,'' the `name` of a component must be the same as the name of one of its sub-components).
+-   _Non-linear patterns_ allow developers to relate to found information many times in the same pattern, ensuring that a piece of data is actually in several places {!citation|ref=Egi22a!} (_e.g.,_ the `name` of a component must be the same as the name of one of its sub-components).

--   ''Complex list patterns'' represent optional or repeated entities and allow developers to express a pattern over the shape of a list (''e.g.,'' ensuring that the last element is a specific value) {!citation|ref=Bast15a!}
+-   _Complex list patterns_ represent optional or repeated entities and allow developers to express a pattern over the shape of a list (_e.g.,_ ensuring that the last element is a specific value) {!citation|ref=Bast15a!}

--   ''Deep recursive patterns'' allow developers to consider that two pieces of data must be connected through one or many intermediate data, which is particularly handy when dealing with recursive data.
+-   _Deep recursive patterns_ allow developers to consider that two pieces of data must be connected through one or many intermediate data, which is particularly handy when dealing with recursive data.

 In Object-Oriented programming, objects are structured data that can be matched based on their type and/or field values.
-We refer to pattern matching in object-oriented languages as ''object pattern matching''.
+We refer to pattern matching in object-oriented languages as _object pattern matching_.
 Similarities exist conceptually between pattern matching in object-oriented languages and graphs, but they do not support the same set of features.
 More specifically, non-linear patterns, deep recursive patterns, and complex list patterns are currently not supported natively by pattern matching in object-oriented languages.
 In this chapter we report on our efforts to implement a pattern matching extension to the Pharo programming language that supports all these features.